setms/book/docs/software-engineering.md

 Let's look at some possibilities.

-## Management
+### Management

 Organizations achieve immensely different outcomes, even in level playing fields.
-Some organizations outperform their competitors in every important dimension, all at once.
+Some organizations outperform their competitors in every important dimension, _all at once_.

-[Kim2023] claim to understand why.
+@@Kim2023 claim to understand why.
 They say all organizations are sociotechnical systems, where different types of work happen in different layers: